I like fixing things myself whenever possible. Fixing my LG TV was intimidating at first, but it was actually fairly easy.

 The step-by-step repair below was done on a LG 42LN5300 LED HDTV, but this easily repairable solution can be performed on any Flat Screen TV.

-But I don't have a LG TV!
+What if I don't have an LG TV?

 Don't worry.
 The steps below will help you repair any brand of TV.